wickerman123/UE4_WebcamPanel/README.md

 A simple editor utility that adds a customisable panel that displays a users's webcam.
 A fun little challenge from @Luos_83

 ## Installation
-Simply put the files in your content directory "*yourproject/content/WebcamPanel*"
+Simply put the WebcamPanel folder in your Project's Plugin folder "*yourproject/Plugins/WebcamPanel*"

 ## Useage
 #### Setup